LuisaFerCo/LuisaFerCo/README.md

 - 👋 Hi, I’m @LuisaFerCo
-- 👀 I’m interested in microservices development and in my spare time I like WorkOut as terapy and learning more More!.
+- 👀 I’m interested testing software with experiencie using tools such as selenium WebDriver, WinAppDriver, Appium and restAssured.
+I´m implement design patterns such as POM a Screenplay and Would like learn more about testContainers
-- 🌱 I’m currently learning java Springboot Contenerization and AWS services
+- 🌱 I’m currently improve my skills learning about Specflow
-- 💞️ I’m looking to collaborate on deployment microservices
+- 💞️ I’m looking to collaborate any ideas, get me something !
 - 📫 How to reach me on email luisa.colorado.e@gmail.com

-I´m have currently the challenge a microservice with java SpringBoot And I will use gitHub Actions on Amazon ECS to improve to deploy challenge microservice